nubskr/nubmq/README.md

 ---

-nubmq is still a work in progress and is in no way perfect, feel free to report bugs and contributions in forms of issues and PRs are welcome
+nubmq is still a work in progress and is in no way perfect,there are still some data races here and there and a few unhandled errors feel free to report bugs and contributions in forms of issues and PRs are welcome